-Educational Partner(s) Process for Engagement that our school is a Dashboard Alternative School Status (DASS) school and shared an accountability update.
+Educational Partner(s) Process for Engagement Dashboard report that included areas of strength and improvement.
+Explained that our school is a Dashboard Alternative School Status (DASS) school and shared an accountability update.
 The board was informed that we are held to state priorities which are tied to LCFF funding.
-4/22/25 - Colin Opseth shared the LCAP Data Report for 2024-2025 school year.
+4/22/25 - LCAP Coordinator shared the LCAP Data Report for 2024- 2025 school year.
 He shared that some of the data includes LP1 through LP7 data as the school year is still underway.
 Both English and Mathematics NWEA scores increased significantly this year.
 Our LCAP supported many students in CTE and dual enrollment courses so far this year with 7 currently enrolled in an EMT CTE pathway at Casa Blanca.
 School surveys reflect increases in parent and student satisfaction with the school.
 Colin also shared the results of the Annual School Climate survey which were generally positive.
 Participants in the survey numbered: Students (285), Parents, (75), and Staff (52).
-6/6/25 - Meeting scheduled.
-Agenda not yet set.
+Public Comment 5-12-25 through 5-23-25, the public comment period provided parents and members of the public a draft of the 2025-2026 LCAP, and they had the opportunity to submit comments regarding specific actions and expenditures proposed in the 2025-2026 LCAP.
+Public Hearing 6-6-25 The meeting provided the public a period of time to come forward with any comments they might have about the LCAP, prior to its adoption by the charter school board.
+LCAP Adoption by the Governing Board 6-6-25 The governing board adopted the 2025-2026 Local Control and Accountability Plan, which included the Budget Overview for Parents and the Comprehensive Support and Improvement Plan.
+Budget Adoption and Local Indicator Report 6-6-25 The governing board adopted the 2025-2026 Budget, and they were presented with the Local Indicators Report.